 Pour the same amount of water in each bottle.
 To make it as clear as possible, and to learn each concept through direct experience, make a mark inside the watering can:

-Pour the water into all three bottles, in all three at the same point (the end opposite the opening):
+Pour the water into all three bottles, in all three at the same point (the end opposite the opening) and observe:

 The images are taken in sequence.